rstam/specifications/source/sessions/driver-sessions.rst

     The driver object representing a client session and the operations that can be performed on it.
 Depending on the language a driver is written in this might be an interface or a class.
 See also ``ServerSession``.

+Deployment
+    A set of servers that are all part of a single MongoDB cluster.
+We avoid the word "cluster" because some people interpret "cluster" to mean "sharded cluster".

 MongoClient
     The root object of a driver's API.
 MAY be named differently in some drivers.